-Council previously commissioned a consultant to prepare a comprehensive stormwater quality monitoring framework.
-Council is proposing to implement systems and processes to progressively implement the recommendations of this report for ongoing monitoring of our key waterways and stormwater infrastructure.
+Council has a comprehensive stormwater program which includes implementing systems and processes for the ongoing monitoring of our key waterways and stormwater infrastructure.

-NOTE 3: URBAN GPT MAINTENANCETESTING
+NOTE 4: URBAN GPT MAINTENANCE

 Gross Pollutant Traps (GPT's) capture larger pollutants such as litter, bottles, plastic bags, leaves, grass clippings, etc. GPT maintenance is critical to maintaining acceptable water quality within our stormwater systems.
 The timely removal of gross pollutants, litter and sediment from traps will improve stormwater quality significantly.
 Generally, these pollutants enter the drainage system after having been introduced by residents and visitors action (or inaction) and are more prevalent in urban areas than in rural areas.